StefanIliev0/booking-angular-app/README.md

 This is a project written entirely by me with the purpose of presenting the skills I have on the "Angular" platform.
 For this purpose, I have used a minimal amount of additional libraries.
 Please do not abuse the code in this repositories!

-You can starting aplication on `https://stefaniliev0.github.io/booking-angular-app/`.
+You can starting application on `https://stefaniliev0.github.io/booking-angular-app/`.

 The application is an application for publishing and saving places to spend the night on the occasion of a holiday or business trip.